 In fact, the IRS sent out an alert that personal data scams throughout the U.S. increased by 400% during the first four months of 2016.
 How does it happen?
 Often criminals will make fake tax returns and send scam workplace e-mails posing as executives to obtain tax-related information they can use for their gain.

 To assist in keeping your confidential information secure, keep in mind the below guidelines as a general rule:

-- Tax Records and Storage: When it comes to data retention there are two parts to keep in mind: the duration documents will be of purpose to the company, and the period of time documents should be stored because of industry and government requirements.
+- Tax Records and Storage: When it comes to data retention there are two parts to keep in mind: the duration documents will be of purpose to the company, and the period documents should be stored because of industry and government requirements.
 For instance, in the U.S. legally, payroll tax returns are to be kept for 4 years.
-Every organization regardless of its size and profession must research which laws are applicable to their business.
+Every organization regardless of its size and profession must research which laws apply to their business.

 Contact the team at SAFESHRED in Los Angeles for additional information on our shredding services.
 We are happy to explain any details further.
 Call 1-800-987-4733.